barrettsci/researchwebsite/publications.md

 title: Publications
 ---

 *I believe in open science, but as an early career researcher, there is not always a spare $3000+ for open access fees!
 Instead, you can download unformatted copies of any published papers by clicking on the "pdf" links below, or else [**email**](luke.barrett@unimelb.edu.au) me and I'll be very happy to send an up-to-date version of any of my accepted or published papers.
-You can also request copies through [**ResearchGate**](https://www.researchgate.net/profile/Luke_Barrett), and there is always Sci-Hub*
+You can also request copies through [**ResearchGate**](https://www.researchgate.net/profile/Luke_Barrett), and then there is Sci-Hub...*
 &nbsp;

 Swearer SE, Morris RL, **Barrett LT**, Sievers M, Dempster T, Hale R (Accepted) The FAQs about ecological traps in marine ecosystems. *Frontiers in Ecology and the Environment*.